1987 New Zealand general election: Votes summary

 There were 97 seats being contested, two more than were in the previous parliament.
 All seats were won by one of the two major parties.

 The Labour Party, which was in government, won 57 seats, giving it a majority.
-Most of the seats won by Labour were in urban areas, following the party's typical pattern.
+Most of the seats won by Labour were in the poorest urban and largest inner-city areas, following the party's typical pattern.
 Labour was particularly strong in the Wellington region, where it won all ten urban seats.
-It was also strong in Auckland, Christchurch and Dunedin, the other three urban centres, as well as in smaller cities such as Hamilton, New Plymouth, Nelson, Napier, Hastings and Palmerston North.
+It was also strong in the Western and the Southern poorer areas of Auckland, Christchurch and Dunedin, the other three urban centres, as well as in smaller cities such as Hamilton, New Plymouth, Nelson, Napier, Hastings and Palmerston North.
 Labour also retained its traditional dominance in the Maori seats, winning all four by large margins.

 The National Party, also following its traditional patterns, was strongest in rural areas, winning the vast majority of seats in these regions.
-The party's primary wins in urban areas were in Auckland, with the party taking six seats.
-The party also won a number of seats in smaller cities, such as Rotorua, Tauranga, Invercargill and Whangarei.
+The party's primary wins in the affluent urban areas of both the Northern and Eastern parts of Auckland, with the party taking six seats.
+The party also won a number of seats in smaller cities, such as Rotorua, Tauranga, Invercargill and Whangārei.
 The party performed poorly in the Maori electorates, coming third in all four.

 While no minor parties managed to win an electorate, several did manage to gain second place, outperforming one of the major parties but being defeated by the other.
 The Democrats (formerly Social Credit) was the strongest of the minor parties, coming second in five electorates.
 Two electorates, East Coast Bays and Pakuranga, were held by the Democrats prior to the election, but were narrowly lost to National candidates.
 In the other electorates (Coromandel, Rangitikei and Wanganui) the Democrats were the challengers.
 In the four Maori electorates, the Mana Motuhake party gained second place.
 Its best result, 31.6%, was obtained in Northern Maori.
 The New Zealand Party also performed strongly in some electorates, although not as strongly as in the previous election.

 Independent candidates did not perform well in the 1987 election, with none of them winning a seat or even placing second.

 The tables below shows the results of the 1987 general election: